 Launching a new business is never easy.
-But, launching a new business into one of the fastest growing business markets, and making yourself stand out is brutal.
+But, launching a new business into one of the fastest growing business markets, and making it stand out is brutal.

 So, how do you do it?

-First, your solution has to be unique; it has to leverage a completely unique viewpoint.
+First, your solution has to be unique; it has to leverage a completely distinctive viewpoint.
 Take for instance, Lionboard Analytics.
-Chris Patton the president and founder of this company has introduced a completely new analytic platform for the market called Sales Enablement.
+Chris Patton the president and founder of this company has introduced a completely new analytics platform for Sales Enablement.
 Working with Chris has been educational and exciting because he is creating a revolutionary application in a market that’s been desperately struggling with understanding its own value.

 “I’ve created an analytic app at a time when analytic apps are exploding.
 But, my app is unique because it has been built from a very specific functional point of view.
 It tells a sales enablement story, and this has been a challenge for my sales enablement brethren for a long time,” said Chris.